andy-byers/CalicoDB/doc/doc.md

 ### Transactions
 A transaction represents a unit of work in CalicoDB.
 The first transaction is started when the database is opened.
-Otherwise, transaction boundaries are defined by calls to `Table::checkpoint()`.
+Otherwise, transaction boundaries are defined by calls to `DB::checkpoint()`.
-All updates that haven't been committed when a table is closed will be reverted.
+All updates that haven't been committed when the database is closed will be reverted, including creation of tables.
+The checkpoint operation affects all tables, at present.
+Additional work may go toward implementation of per-table checkpoints.

 ```C++
 if (const auto s = table->put("fanny", "persian"); !s.is_ok()) {